QuinntyneBrown/Autolynx/README.md

 1. User submits search criteria through the Angular frontend or CLI
 2. Request is sent to the API which creates a `SearchVehiclesQuery`
 3. MediatR dispatches the query to `SearchVehiclesQueryHandler`
-4. Handler calls `VehicleSearchService` which builds a Bing search query
+4. Handler calls `VehicleSearchService` which builds a detailed prompt
-5. `BingSearchService` makes HTTP request to Bing Search API
-6. Results are parsed and vehicle data is extracted using regex patterns
+5. `OpenAIClientWrapper` sends the prompt to Azure OpenAI with grounding enabled
+6. Azure OpenAI internally searches the web using Bing Search
+7. The AI model analyzes search results and extracts vehicle data
+8. Structured JSON response is parsed and returned to the client
-7. Results are returned to the client (or displayed in CLI table)
+9. Results are displayed in the frontend or CLI table
-8. SignalR hub broadcasts real-time updates to connected clients
+10. SignalR hub broadcasts real-time updates to connected clients

+## Key Advantages

+- **AI-Powered Understanding**: GPT models interpret unstructured web content
+- **Contextual Analysis**: Determines if prices are competitive based on market data
+- **Flexible Queries**: Natural language prompts instead of rigid search syntax
+- **Consistent Output**: AI ensures well-formatted, structured JSON responses
+- **Real-time Data**: Grounding provides access to current web information
+- **Source Attribution**: Responses include citations to original sources

 ## Additional Documentation

-- [Bing Search API Integration Guide](docs/BING-SEARCH-INTEGRATION.md) - Comprehensive guide with tutorials and example implementations for testing without requiring actual Azure OpenAI access
+- [Azure OpenAI with Grounding Integration Guide](docs/AZURE-OPENAI-GROUNDING.md) - Comprehensive guide with tutorials, examples, and best practices

 ## Design Patterns